Angie Ward

-Angie Ward (born June 12, 1968) is a CMA award-winning media personality and Class of 2021 inductee into the Country Radio Hall Of Fame.
+Angie Ward (born June 12, 1968) is a CMA and ACM award-winning media personality and Class of 2021 inductee into the Country Radio Hall Of Fame.
 She is the Assistant Program Director at IHeartMedia radio station WUBL, known as 94.9 The Bull in Atlanta, GA.
-She can be heard daily on WUBL (Atlanta), WKKT (Charlotte),WPGB (Pittsburgh), KVET (Austin), WNCB (Raleigh), and WTQR (Greensboro).
-She has more than 25 years of experience both on and off the air in radio broadcasting & television and can also be heard weekly on 60 other Country radio stations across the United States, and streamed on desktop or mobile devices via the iHeartRadio Country channel.
+She can be heard daily on WUBL (Atlanta), WKKT (Charlotte),WPGB (Pittsburgh), KVET (Austin), WQIK (Jacksonville).
+WTQR (Greensboro). and WKSF (Asheville).
+She has more than 25 years of experience both on and off the air in radio broadcasting & television and can also be heard weekly on 45 other Country radio stations across the United States, and streamed on desktop or mobile devices via the iHeartRadio Country channel.